DispatchBot/DispatchBot.github.io/source/_posts/2013-07-16-dispatchbot-scheduler-overview.markdown

 10. Trip ticked marked as Scheduled (Red).
 11. *Extended Trip Information Box*.
 When you hover the mouse over a trip on the scheduler an extended trip information box will appear.

+## Trip tooltips

-{% img images/overview/tooltips.png 'Trip tooltip'}
+{% img images/overview/tooltips.png 'Trip tooltip' %}

 1. *Scheduled Time on Board*.
 This is the time you have this trips scheduled on the schedule board.
 2. *Requested Pick Up or Drop Off Time*.
 This is the time the client has requested to be picked up or dropped off.